 Suzy Lamplugh Trust was formed by Diana and Paul Lamplugh after their daughter, Suzy Lamplugh, disappeared in 1986.
-Since inception, the trust has worked with countless stakeholders in order to campaign, educate and support across all areas of personal safety.
+Since its inception, the trust has worked with countless stakeholders in order to campaign, educate and support across all areas of personal safety.
 The trust remains SoloProtect’s nominated charity partner and continues to use the SoloProtect lone worker solution to help ensure the safety of its personnel.

 Suzy’s Charter for Workplace Safety covers a wide range of considerations for all involved in the process of keeping staff safe, but specifically, it highlights a number of key areas:

 • Implement a tracing system